vgurianov/srt/docs/analysis_model.md

   };
 }
 ```
-Both Newton's time and time of special relativity has same synchronization mechanism but different rule of define "marked" label.
-In Newton's mechanics, the time of "Composite" class and the time "ListItem" class have same lengths of linked list "temp" and label "marked" has same number with number of node "temp".
+Both Newton's time and time of special relativity has the same synchronization mechanism but different rule of define "marked" label.
+In Newton's mechanics, the time of "Composite" class and the time "ListItem" class has the same lengths of linked list "temp" and label "marked" has the same number with the number of node "temp".
 Time of special relativity has following rule.
 We take more details grid.
-Let *size* be resolution of one time tact then  *k x size* is length list *tmp*.
+Let *size* be resolution of one-time tact then  *k x size* is length list *tmp*.
 Each *size* node *tmp* is marked as lb = true; it is "bearing" node.
 Further, cells mark as
 ```
 Temp *tt; ListItem *ll; int s,t,x; Temp *st;